StepanHrbek/LightsprintSDK/src/FCSS/readme.txt

   Commandline options
   -------------------

-  scene.3ds   tries to open specified scene, not tested on other scenes -window     runs in window instead of fullscreen
+  scene.3ds    tries to open specified scene, not tested on other scenes -window      runs in window instead of fullscreen -noAreaLight starts with basic spotlight instead of area light -lazyUpdates updates radiosity less often

   Requirements